evanaff/CTF-writeups/2024/Technofair 2024/kurang berarti/README.md

 insert_plaintext_into_image(input_file, output_file, plaintext, offset)
 ```

-this codes is a script that used for inserting a plaintext to image bytes starting from determined offset.
-The step is :
+This script inserts plaintext bits into the image bytes starting from a specified offset.
+The process works as follows:
 1. read image bytes
 2. convert plaintext to binary
-3. starting from offset, convert the bytes with operation (new_byte = (original_byte & 0xFE) | plaintext_bit)
+3. Starting at the given offset, each byte is modified using: `new_byte = (original_byte & 0xFE) | plaintext_bit`

-We can retrieve the plaintext bit from operation. xor the new_byte with 1, if the result < new_byte so the plaintext bit is 1 and vice versa.
-So I create a script to retrieve plaintext from chall.jpg.
+To recover the hidden text, I needed to reverse the process.

+The idea:
+- Compare the modified byte (new_byte) with its XOR-1 result.
+- If (enc_byte ^ 1) < enc_byte → the hidden bit is 1, otherwise 0.

+Here’s the decoder script I used:
 ```python
 def decode(input_file, offset):
     with open(input_file, 'rb') as file: